alanmimms/jurassic-20/README.md

 required.
 See the `Learnings` section below for details.

+# Some Things I Changed
+* EBUS is a muxed device now instead of a bus with multiple exclusive drivers as in the KL10.

+* Signals of the form `# 00 H` have been renamed to `cram # 00 h` to make the compiler simpler.

+* I had to add leading-zero padding indicators to the signal name macros so `ADX CRY [N+6] H` became `adx cry [n+06] h`.
+This allows the explicit definition of how many leading zeroes are required in the expansion after the math operation.

+* I do not strip newlines embedded in macro selectors, so these have to be coded in a single line of text.
+So

+	<AK1> [N/30+1,
+		ADX CRY [N+6] H,
+		CTL ADX CRY 36 H]

+  is now

+	{ak1} [n/30+1,adx cry [n+06] h,ctl adx cry 36 h]

 # Learnings
 KL10-PV schematics use symbols that follow a pretty rigorous symbol naming convention, and the use of this convention is _required_ for